AsutoshDalei/hackoffv3/README.md

 3) Showing a QR Code corresponding to a specific floor

 We have developed an user friendly app to generate a specific QR code for any floor the user wants to go to.
-By this, all he has to do it provide a floor number in the app, show the QR code to the camera on the button panel.
+By this, all he has to do it provide a floor number in the app and show the QR code to the camera on the button panel.
 The system would automatically recognise the QR code and press the required button.